Engage with & educate the local community on regulated cannabis.

 Direct staff to inform and assist existing permit holders with the CEQA process for state licensing.

-Work with Origins Council to advocate for policy change in Sacramento.
+Work with similarly-aligned organizations to advocate for policy changes.

 Encourage industry members to get involved in shaping local cannabis policy.